 The model also supports continuous risk monitoring, allowing organizations to dynamically adjust their controls based on evolving threats and vulnerabilities.
 By implementing this risk management model, organizations can reduce the likelihood of security incidents and improve resilience against cyber threats, all while ensuring compliance with regulatory requirements.

-Why Automate SCF?
+Why Automate Security Controls Framework?

 Automation in the Security Capability Maturity Model